KlingonDragon/notebook/Quiz/Misc.md

 - **Grey whale (Eschrichtius robustus)**
 - Sperm whale (Physeter macrocephalus)

-# In The Hitchhiker's Guide to the Galaxy, what is the Answer to the Ultimate Question of Life, The Universe, and Everything?
+# In The Hitchhiker's Guide to the Galaxy, what is the "Answer to the Ultimate Question of Life, The Universe, and Everything"?
 - Love
 - **42**
 - Mostly Harmless